khpylon/MachEWidget/FAQ.md

 #### Q: Why don't you charge for the app?

 There are a number of reasons, but the primary one is I started doing this for myself as a hobby.
 I only request donations to offset my expenses needed to expand the app; as of
 June 2022 I've spent about $130 to purchase graphic content and a developer's account on Google Play.
-Since I'm not a non-profit (!), my intention is to evnetually donate any unused funds to charities.
+Eventually any unused funds will be donated to charities.